matth200/Fall-detection-with-camera/README.md

 So go to the directory where are all the files<br/>

 <code> ~$ chmod +x detection.py detection_timer.py</code><br/>

+Then you launch whatever the file you want<br/>
 <code> ~$ ./detection.py</code><br/>
 ou<br/>
 <code> ~$ ./detection_timer.py</code><br/>